zelisinho/anypoint-examples/importing-an-email-attachment-using-the-IMAP-connector/README.md

 # Importing an attached csv file using the IMAP connector

 This example shows you how to use the IMAP connector to facilitate information transfer through email.
-It also illustrates how you can use the datamapper to transform a CSV file to XML.
+It also illustrates how you can use DataWeave to transform a CSV file to XML.

 ### Assumptions

 This document describes the details of the example within the context of Anypoint™ Studio, Mule ESB’s graphical user interface (GUI).
-This document assumes that you are familiar with Mule ESB, [Datamapper](http://www.mulesoft.org/documentation/display/current/Datamapper+User+Guide+and+Reference) and the [Anypoint Studio interface](http://www.mulesoft.org/documentation/display/current/Anypoint+Studio+Essentials).
+This document assumes that you are familiar with Mule ESB, [Anypoint DataWeave](http://www.mulesoft.org/documentation/display/current/Weave+Reference+Documentation) and the [Anypoint Studio interface](http://www.mulesoft.org/documentation/display/current/Anypoint+Studio+Essentials).

 ### Example Use Case

 In this example a CSV file containing sample sales data which has been received as an attachment in an email inbox is imported using the IMAP connector.
-The Datamapper then converts the CSV file to the XML format.
+The DataWeave transformer then converts the CSV file to the XML format.
 The logger then logs this data on the studio console.

 ### Set Up and Run this Example